Beefster09/table-lang/design.md

         * `.lo`, `.hi`, `.even`, `.odd`
 * `String` (not avaialable in GPU blocks)
 * `Rune` - single codepoint of a string (also not in GPU blocks)
+* `RawPtr` - Raw pointer to a block of memory.
+Silently casts to and from any pointer type.

 Built-in types are available with various spellings, e.g.